 - Flight, flight simulation and Ground tuition – Delivering instruction to students and completing the associated paperwork and record keeping.

-- Monitoring student progress, carrying out student reviews, making sure flying standards are adhered to and being available if an issue arises.
+- Monitoring student progress, carrying out student reviews, providing constructive feedback, making sure flying standards are adhered to and being available if an issue arises.

 - Ensuring that training is conducted in accordance with the approved syllabi.

-- Acting upon any safety information or instructions in relation to flight operations and regulations as advised by the IAA and AFTA HT.
+- Maintaining a proactive approach to Health & Safety and acting upon any safety information or instructions in relation to flight operations and regulations as advised by the IAA and AFTA HT.

 - Ensuring that student welfare and discipline is monitored at all times.